Shine16/engineers.sg_notes/README.md

 ### Uploading Written Format
 We can use the meetup details and edit from there.

-Usual format as follows:
+Usual format as follows:<br/>
-Title of talk: -Presentation title-
+Title of talk: -Presentation title-<br/>
-Speaker: -Speaker name-
+Speaker: -Speaker name-<br/>
-Blurb about speaker, can be taken from event page Produced by: Engineers.sg
+Blurb about speaker, can be taken from event page<br/>
+Produced by: Engineers.sg<br/>
-Event page: -Event page link-
+Event page: -Event page link-<br/>
-Recorded by: -Volunteer name-
+Recorded by: -Volunteer name-<br/>

 ## Packing up
-Laptop goes into the suitcase first.
+Laptop goes into the suitcase first.<br/>
-Sensitive equipment - Audio recorder, webcam, handycam and AC adapter goes into the black sponge cushioned file.
+Sensitive equipment - Audio recorder, webcam, handycam and AC adapter goes into the black sponge cushioned file.<br/>
-The rest other then long HDMI cables and HDMI adapters goes into the green file.
+The rest other then long HDMI cables and HDMI adapters goes into the green file.<br/>
-HDMI adapters go into a file in the outer pouch.
+HDMI adapters go into a file in the outer pouch.<br/>
 Remember to pack up the handycam before leaving!